Kerala to add 7,000 more deaths to state’s Covid-19 toll amid allegations of underreporting

 These deaths were not registered due to reasons such as technical problems and absence of various certificates, the state health minister said.

-Kerala Health Minister Veena George said on Friday that the state will add 7,000 more deaths to its Covid-19 toll, reported the Hindustan Times.
+The Kerala government will add 7,000 more deaths to its Covid-19 toll, reported the Hindustan Times, citing state Health Minister Veena George.
 This will take the coronavirus fatality count in the state to 33,072 as of Saturday.

 The move came amid allegations from the Opposition that the Kerala government was underreporting deaths to keep the state’s mortality rate low.